vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/migration/config.md

 - Changed `title` to `text` and `path` to `link` in sidebar configuration.

-- The V2 navigation bar supports setting the Markdown file path directly like the sidebar to automatically generate text, icons and links
+- The V2 navbar supports setting the Markdown file path directly like the sidebar to automatically generate text, icons and links

 In this way, their configuration is unified as `text`, `icon`, `prefix`, `link`, `children`.